MildThrone/ai_project/README.md

 ## Backend

 The backend is built in Python's Flask framework.
+MariaDB is set up as the database for the entire backend.
+The backend uses an
+Object-Relational Mapper provided by SQLAlchemy to handle translation of the classes to tables in the database.

 The backend implements 3 core classes:
   1. User